vim-autoformat/vim-autoformat/README.md

 ```

 Then restart vim and run `:BundleInstall`.
-To update the plugin to the latest version, your can also run `:BundleInstall`.
+To update the plugin to the latest version, you can run `:BundleUpdate`.

 ###Pathogen
 Download the source and extract in your bundle directory.